eigenfoo/cryptics/README.md

 # [`cryptics.georgeho.org`](https://cryptics.georgeho.org/)

 > `cryptics.georgeho.org` is a dataset of cryptic crossword clues, collected from
-> various blogs and publicly available digital archives.
+> various blogs and digital archives.

 This repository contains: